Development of a time calibration system for the KLM upgrade in the Belle II experiment: Introduction

 \section{Introduction}

 The Belle II detector~\cite{B2TDR} is a large spectrometer operating at the SuperKEKB accelerator~\cite{SKB}, a high-luminosity electron-positron collider with a center-of-mass energy of $10.58~\gev$.
 Its outermost subsystem, the $\kl$ and Muon (KLM) Detector, is designed to identify muons and $\kl$ mesons.
 To address the increasing luminosity of SuperKEKB, an upgrade to the KLM detector is under consideration, with one proposed solution being the use of scintillators featuring long attenuation lengths for improved time resolution~\cite{B2CDR}.
 This enhancement aims to strengthen the detector’s background veto capabilities and enable the determination of the momentum of a $\kl$ meson based on accurate Time-of-Flight (TOF) measurement~\cite{HTR}.
 Variations among the scintillator channels of KLM, arising from differences in electronic components, cables, or geometric configurations, can significantly impact the accuracy of the timing measurements.
-To ensure precise timing evaluations with an upgraded KLM, a specialized calibration system is essential.
+To ensure precise timing evaluations with an upgraded KLM, a dedicated calibration system is essential.

 TOF detectors utilizing scintillators typically comprise hundreds or thousands of detection channels.
 Laser calibration systems have been widely adopted in TOF detectors based on scintillators.
 For instance, the TOF detector in the BESIII experiment employs a PicoQuant PDL 800-B pulsed laser driver coupled with an LDH-P-C-440M laser diode head~\cite{bestof}, achieving timing resolutions of $67~\ps$ in the endcap and $87~\ps$ in the barrel with a configuration of two scintillator layers.
-Similarly, the pTC in MEG II~\cite{meg2} and the BAND in CLAS12~\cite{laser2020} utilize laser-based methods, achieving resolutions of $41~\ps$ and $89~\ps$, respectively, by introducing lasers into the center of the scintillators.
+Similarly, the pTC in MEG II~\cite{meg2} and the BAND in CLAS12~\cite{laser2020} utilize laser-based methods, achieving resolutions of $41~\ps$ and $89~\ps$, respectively, by introducing light into the center of the scintillators with an optical fiber.